 Also of note anywhere in Japan is the ramen.
 Not to be missed, especially after a night of sake drinking!

-Ittadakimasu! almost 7 years ago
+Ittadakimasu! over 7 years ago

 Well, here are some great resources: